Edward-R-analytics/Portfolio/index.md

     title: Let's Get In Touch!
     text: >-
       Ready to start your next project with me?
-Give me a call or send me an email and we will get back to you as soon as possible!
+Give me a call or send me an email and we will get back to you as soon as possible!!
     actions:
     - title: +58 424-7722348
       image: assets/img/Contact/whatsapp-logo.jpg